Directed Research (BIOL 290, 390, or 490)

 It should be emphasized to the student that readers' comments should be seriously considered in the revision of the paper.
 Thus, students must write a formal letter to the reader, explaining what suggestions they implemented and what suggestions they did not implement (including why not), similar to what professional scientists do when resubmitting a revised manuscript for publication.

 The student and mentor must decide whether the thesis format will be a "traditional thesis" or manuscript(s) ready to submit.

 Students should bring a final, signed, unstapled copy of the thesis to the department secretary for binding.
 This copy will be kept in the biology office.
 There are no formalized guidelines for the margins, font, etc. of theses other than the cover page.

 Independent Study (BIOL 495/96)

 Research focus: Typically involves research outside of mentor's specialty (be that technique or organism driven) or library-based research projects.

-Requirements: (See Logger for full policy.)
+Requirements: (See Bulletin for full policy.)
 Available to juniors and seniors with a 3.00 minimum GPA.
 A contract must be filed with the Registrar at the time of registration.
 The contract must include a schedule with specific dates for reporting progress on the study, for reporting to the supervising instructor, and for final completion of the project.